czyt1988/SARibbon/readme.md

 **Note: ** if you want to delete `contextCategory`, you need to call `SARibbonBar::destroyContextCategory` instead of delete  directly.
 After calling `SARibbonBar::destroyContextCategory`, you do not need to delete the pointer of ContextCategory.

 Different contextCategory has different style.
-For details，see: [SARibbon style](#SARibbon style) and [Display comparison under different styles](#Display comparison under different styles).
+For details,see: [SARibbon style](#SARibbon style) and [Display comparison under different styles](#Display comparison under different styles).

 ### ApplicationButton